 We have a whole range of options for allowing your learners to discuss and share ideas.
-Below you'll see some advantages, challenges and uses for each of these social tools in iQualify:
+Below you'll see some advantages, challenges, and uses for each of these social tools in iQualify:

 Talk channels

-Talk channels are classic forum-style chats under Talk in learners' menus.
-Facilitators and learners can start "threads" or "topics" which others can respond to.
+Facilitators and learners can start "threads" or "topics" that others can respond to.

 Advantages